-11. Drawing on the best practices described in the previous paragraphs and on international standards (including UNCITRAL texts on secured transactions), the Guide aims to assist States wishing to introduce legal reforms to facilitate MSMEs' access to credit.
-International intergovernmental organizations, non-governmental organizations (NGOs), professional or industry associations and other stakeholders that are interested or actively involved in technical assistance to support MSMEs' formation and operation may also benefit from this text.

-12. The Guide recognizes that, although several features are common to many MSMEs regardless of their size and nature, micro- and small enterprises face greater challenges in obtaining credit than medium-sized enterprises.
-Credit conditions and requirements (e.g., high interest rates, or provision of collateral) may be more difficult for smaller MSMEs to meet.
-Especially high interest rates may make credit unaffordable.
-In addition, such enterprises may not have collateral of sufficient value to induce creditors to extend credit at lower rates.
+- 11. Drawing on the best practices described in the previous paragraphs and on international standards (including UNCITRAL texts on secured transactions), the Guide aims to assist States wishing to introduce legal reforms to facilitate MSMEs' access to credit.
+International intergovernmental organizations, non-governmental organizations (NGOs), professional or industry associations and other stakeholders that are interested or actively involved in technical assistance to support MSMEs' formation and operation may also benefit from this text. - 12.
+The Guide recognizes that although several features are common to many MSMEs regardless of their size and nature, it is often more challenging for micro and small enterprises to obtain credit than for medium-sized enterprises, as certain obstacles (for example high interest rates, or provision of collateral) may affect smaller MSMEs more severely.
 The Guide thus differentiates, as appropriate, the provisions and policy measures respectively applicable to micro and small enterprises and to medium-sized ones.
-Consistent with the principle "think small first", the
+Consistent with the principle "think small first," the Guide mainly focuses on micro and small enterprises, but retains the acronym MSME for ease of reading. - 13.
+The Guide discusses the legal framework relevant to access to credit and its improvement.
+Since policy and support measures also play an important role in creating an enabling environment for access to credit, the Guide also refers to those measures to the extent they can enhance the effectiveness of the legal framework in reducing constraints on MSMEs' access to credit.
+The Guide, however, does not discuss measures such as direct State support to MSMEs or taxation policies, which are common in many countries, and leaves them to States to decide.

+5 World Bank Group, Promoting digital and innovative SME financing, 2020, page 9.
+The report was produced by the World Bank Group for the G20 Global Partnership for Financial Inclusion under the Kingdom of Saudi Arabia's G20 Presidency.

-6 The Group of 20, usually known as the G20, is an intergovernmental forum comprising 20 of the world's major economies.
-It started in 1999 as a meeting for finance ministers and central bank governors and has evolved into a yearly summit involving the Heads of State and Government.
+6 The Group of 20, usually known as the G20, is an intergovernmental forum comprising the world's major economies.
+It started in 1999 as a meeting for the finance minister and central bank governors and has evolved into a yearly summit involving the Heads of State and Government.

-7 Secretary-General's Task Force on Digital Financing for the Sustainable Development Goals, People's Money: Harnessing Digitalization to Finance a Sustainable Future, 2020.
+United Nations Secretary General's Task Force on Digital Financing for the Sustainable Development Goals, People's Money: Harnessing Digitalization to Finance a Sustainable Future, 2020.